Spinal Injury Lawyers in New Jersey

-At Wilentz, our seasoned accident attorneys understand the impacts that can result from spinal injuries.
-For injured victims and their family members, we act as a strong legal advocate, guiding you through dealings with insurance companies, helping you achieve the best possible results in your particular case.
+At Wilentz Goldman & Spitzer, P.A., our seasoned accident attorneys understand the impacts that can result from spinal injuries.
+For injured victims and their family members, we act as a strong legal advocate, guiding you through dealings with insurance companies, and helping you seek compensation from those responsible.

 Accidents Resulting In Spinal Injuries

 According to research conducted by the National Spinal Cord Injury Statistical Center (NSCISC), spinal injuries are one of the most common types of accidental injuries suffered in the United States.
 Unfortunately, depending on the nature and severity of the injury, the impacts can be severe, resulting in limited movement, paralysis and loss of body functioning, and in some cases, death.
 The most common causes of spinal injuries listed by the NSCISC include:

 - Motor vehicle accidents

 - Slip and fall accidents

 - Sports related injuries

 - On-the-job accidents